 Trillium Lakelands Arts Camp (TLAC)

 What is TLAC?
-TLAC is an arts camp for Grade 7 through 12 students that will take place on May 21 to 26, 2017 at Camp Whitepine in Haliburton.
-TLAC offers specialized instruction for Music, Drama, Musical Theatre, Dance, and Visual Art within an exciting camp experience.
+TLAC is an arts camp for Grade 7 through 12 students that takes place in May each year in Haliburton.
+TLAC offers specialized instruction for Music, Drama, Musical Theatre, Dance, and Visual Arts within an exciting camp experience.

-There is a nightly evening concert in the Pinetages Theatre featuring fantastic performances from major artists.
+There is a nightly evening concert featuring fantastic performances from major artists.
 Each evening concert begins with an art display and presentation from a local visual artist.
 This gives the students a chance to appreciate art forms and become familiar with artists within the Trillium Lakelands District School Board.
 A supervised study hall is provided every evening from 10 p.m. to 11 p.m.

 G7 Student Senate